 Two friends from Bornholm—chef Nicolai Nørregaard and his partner Rasmus Kofoed—kick-started the local food scene and put the 227 square-mile rural island on the map 10 years ago with the opening of Kadeau, a beachside restaurant crafting new Nordic cuisine using only local and foraged ingredients (think wild ramps, Baltic prawns, and pickled pine blossoms).
 The (now Michelin-starred) restaurant has since expanded to include an outpost in Copenhagen (also Michelin-starred) as well as PONY, also in Copenhagen and a more casual concept that uses the flavors of Bornholm as a palette.

-News of the dreamy island has traveled across the Danish capital thanks to these restaurants, as well as Bornholmer Butikken, a shop in the Torvehallerne food market peddling island-made delicacies like Johan Bülow licorice, Høstet sea buckthorn products, beer and chocolate from the village of Svaneke, and Bornholms Mosteri juice pressed from rhubarb, elderflowers, gooseberries, and red currants.
-Yet these products offer just a taste of what can only be experienced on the Sunshine Island, accessible by a 30-minute flight from Copenhagen through Danish Air Transport.
+News of the dreamy island has traveled across the Danish capital thanks to these restaurants, as well as Bornholmer Butikken, a shop in the Torvehallerne food market peddling island-made delicacies, such as Johan Bülow licorice, Høstet sea buckthorn products, beer and chocolate from the village of Svaneke, and Bornholms Mosteri juice pressed from rhubarb, elderflowers, gooseberries, and red currants.

 When it comes to accommodations, visitors to Bornholm are spoiled for choice, between the idyllic tiled-roof holiday homes for rent as well as some remarkable hotels.
-The Kadeau team recently partnered with Martin Smidt Kristensen, who turned a humble seaside motel into a boutique hotel called Nordlandet.
+A few years ago, Martin Smidt Kristensen turned a humble seaside motel into a boutique hotel called Nordlandet.
 This chic specimen of Danish design features 24 well-appointed apartments and rooms, a designated “pool” where the Baltic meets the rocky shore, and plenty of candlelit common areas generating hygge galore.
-Like a more affordable version of Kadeau, the ocean-facing restaurant serves artfully composed, nature-driven dishes and natural wines.
+Thanks to a partnership with the team at Kadeau, the ocean-facing restaurant serves artfully composed, nature-driven dishes and natural wines.